 Read also: Insider’s Guide to LA Theme Parks

 14) Pacific Park

-Located on Santa Monica pier, the carnival-like Pacific Park offers many fun rides and game booths that will thrill all ages.
-While you’re here, we recommend getting an unlimited ride wristband.
-It’s much more worthwhile than buying individual ride tickets, so go forth and ride on!
+Located on Santa Monica pier, the carnival-like Pacific Park offers many gripping rides and game booths that will thrill all ages.
+While we recommend getting an unlimited ride wristband as it’s much more worthwhile than buying individual ride tickets.
+Go forth and ride on!

 Places to Eat in LA